diegolepore/image-processing-api/README.md

 3. Next, it will store the newly generated image inside the _**images/thumbs/**_ directory.
 4. The name of the generated image will containe a combination of the arguments passed in the query string (e.g. _**laptop-w550-h450.jpeg**_).

-ℹ️ _Note: If the thumb directory doesn't exist, the app will create one (this is handle in one of the functions in the middleware)_ ℹ️ _Note: If the thumb already exists, it won't generate a new one, instead it will only serve the existent image_
+ℹ️ _Note: If the thumb directory doesn't exist, the app will create one (this is handle in one of the functions in the middleware)._

+ℹ️ _Note: If the thumb already exists, it won't generate a new one, instead it will only serve the existent image._

 # 👍 Other use cases usages

-ℹ️ _Examples of cases that will work with the current images in the _**images/full/**_ folder :_
+ℹ️ _Examples of cases that will work with the current images in the **images/full/** folder :_

 ```
 http://localhost:3000/api/images?filename=laptop&width=200&height=200